staticmap.jpg

 Unfortunately, this was not the last major calamity to befall the islands.

 Unbelievably, however, no one was killed.
-There was an emergency plan for a situation such as this, and thankfully, storms the days before meant that the whole fishing fleet was docked in the harbour.
+There was an emergency plan for a situation such as this, and thankfully, storms the days before meant that the whole fishing fleet was docked in the harbor.
 The entire population of the island was taken to safety.

 That is not to say, however, that the work was done.
 5,300 people’s homes were in the town, and the Icelandic authorities were desperate to do what they could to help protect them.
 At the time, the US had a NATO base in the country, and their help was enlisted.